karask/karask.github.io/_posts/2020-04-30-transactions.md

 Footnotes:

+[^1]: Think of cash.
+If you give a 20 euro note you can never reuse it.
+You might be given change but it will be different notes or coins.
-[^1]: Valid Non-standard transactions (containing scripts other than those defined by the standard transaction output type scripts) are rejected and not relayed by nodes.
+[^2]: Valid Non-standard transactions (containing scripts other than those defined by the standard transaction output type scripts) are rejected and not relayed by nodes.
 However, they can be mined if it is arranged with a miner.
-[^2]: And P2WPKH, which was introduced with the segwit upgrade and will be discussed in anohter post.
+[^3]: And P2WPKH, which was introduced with the segwit upgrade and will be discussed in anohter post.
-[^3]: PKHs are shorter and thus more convenient.
+[^4]: PKHs are shorter and thus more convenient.
-[^4]: And P2WSH, which was introduced with the segwit upgrade and will be discussed in anohter post.
+[^5]: And P2WSH, which was introduced with the segwit upgrade and will be discussed in anohter post.
-[^5]: The signing process will be explained in detail in a future blog post.
+[^6]: The signing process will be explained in detail in a future blog post.
-[^6]: As we have already discussed the public key only appears in the blockchain after we spend from an address.
+[^7]: As we have already discussed the public key only appears in the blockchain after we spend from an address.
 This is where it appears!
-[^7]: To be more precise the result is `1`.
+[^8]: To be more precise the result is `1`.